Jill Bialosky: Writing

 Her free verse poems explore themes of desire, domesticity, and myth.
 And in an interview with the Los Angeles Review of Books she defines her poetics as having to do with ordinary experiences and everyday living.
 In Bialosky's poem "History Lesson," she writes of gathering at Rosh Hashanah with her family.

-Editing

 Reception

-The End of Desire (1997), was Bialosky's debut collection of poetry published by the poetry editor at Alfred A. Knopf, Harry Ford.

 Subterranean (2001), was a finalist for the James Laughlin Award from the Academy of American Poets.

 Intruder (2008) was a finalist for the Paterson Prize.